High number of requests – Please try again later.

 Detection of the attacks and attackers is not enough.
 It is of high importance that the attacker’s IP addresses are blocked immediately to stop the attack.

-Due to the unsuspecting nature of the attack it is not possible for general public to detect such attacks.
+Due to the unsuspecting nature of the attack, it is not possible for the general public to detect such attacks.
 It is highly recommended that they become informed about the security issues and seek expert help.

 The right type of measures not only protects the Application Layer from attacks but the Network Layer as well.

-We can’t decide whether our website becomes the target of any attacker or not.
-The best we can do is to be prepared if any attack happens.
+We can’t decide whether our website becomes the target of an attacker or not.
+The best we can do is to be prepared if an attack happens.

 Staying vigilant and informed is the key to face such attacks.